axolotl-chat/axolotl/docs/INSTALL.md

 `axolotl` has a few different installation options in place.
 Below is a list describing the tooling and dependencies required to use them.

-**Note**: Be aware of the Crayfish Backend section if you are not using Clickable.

-## Checkout git submodules

-Axolotl uses [crayfish](https://github.com/nanu-c/crayfish) in combination with [textsecure](https://github.com/signal-golang/textsecure) as backend to decipher the signal messages.
-In order to checkout the code run `git submodule update`.

 ## Clickable

 **Tooling**